DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: SYSTEM DESIGN AND IMPLEMENTATION

 At runtime, the Resource Monitor maintains a recent distribution of request lengths.
-To avoid the overhead of expensive predictions at scale, we employ a lightweight time-series model (ARIMA) to forecast the future average input and output lengths.
-We map these forecasts to profiled TTFT/TPOT values and compare them with the recently observed averages from the Resource Monitor to derive correction factors.
-To reduce forecast error, we combine the derived correction factors with the forecasted average sequence lengths and the profiled performance parameters to compute the projected optimal P/D ratio.
+To avoid the overhead of expensive predictions at scale, we employ a lightweight time-series model (ARIMA) to predict the future average input and output lengths.
+We compare the predicted values with the recently observed averages from the Resource Monitor to derive correction factors (defined as the ratio of the predicted value to the ground-truth value, used to calibrate subsequent predictions and update ARIMA parameters; this enables the ARIMA predictor to adapt more rapidly to new workloads during periods of high volatility).
+To reduce forecast error, we combine the derived correction factors with the predicted average sequence lengths and the profiled performance parameters to compute the projected optimal P/D ratio.
+Practical testing shows that ARIMA's average latency is under 0.8s, a negligible overhead compared to the hundred-second reconfiguration intervals.
+Under real-world workloads, ARIMA maintains over 87\% accuracy (defined by errors within 10 requests for future concurrency and 50 tokens for $ISL$ and $OSL$) failing only during rare bursty conditions ($<5\%$).
+To handle such unpredictable spikes, the system adaptively monitors prefill queue depth ($r_{queue}$) and KV-cache occupancy ($load_{kv}$).
+Upon detecting imminent overload, the system bypasses the scheduled interval and immediately scales P-instances to $r_{queue}/SIZE\_QUEUE$ and D-instances to $load_{kv}/KV\_CAP$, where the $SIZE\_QUEUE$ denotes the size of prefill queue, and $KV\_CAP$ denotes the maximum adjustment threshold of KV-cache memory utilization, as detailed in Algorithm~\ref{alg:pd_adjust} (lines 18–23).
+To further mitigate resource wastage caused by occasional over-prediction, we pre-define a maximum adjustment threshold for the number of instances, constraining the scale of individual reconfiguration operations.

-After obtaining an accurate optimal P/D ratio, we replace Dynamo's original SLA-based (Service-Level Agreement) and load-based scheduling policies with the optimal P/D ratio-based scheduling strategy while preserving Dynamo's ability to dynamically reconfigure instance characteristics.
+Algorithm~\ref{alg:pd_adjust} summarizes the procedure for forecasting future load, deriving the optimal P/D ratio, and executing instance adjustments.
 DOPD first jointly considers the factors listed above to determine the optimal tensor parallel size $TP$ for P-instances and D-instances, and then performs instance adjustments according to the computed optimal P/D ratio.
 This design enables accurate forecasting of a future, workload-appropriate P/D ratio from historical telemetry and supports non-disruptive (zero-downtime) elastic resizing of P-instances and D-instances to promptly accommodate time-varying user request loads.